Whit Hall Interpretive Center

 - Restoration such as at River Fork Ranch includes improving habitat, expanding and enhancing wetlands, meadows and the riparian corridor to create more natural conditions, and correcting past damages on the river - like removing dredge spoils and berms that disconnect the river from its floodplain.
 In addition to our traditional restoration efforts, we are bringing conservation and art together at our River Fork Ranch Preserve in an innovative partnership with the Center for Art + Environment at the Nevada Museum of Art, for a project called The Nature of Art, to benefit nature with living watershed sculptures.
 Learn more about The Nature of Art.

-- Public Access and Environmental Education at places like the Whit Hall Interpretive Center at River Fork Ranch provides opportunities for people to forge a personal and lasting connection with the natural world.
+- Public Access to places like River Fork Ranch provides opportunities for people to forge a personal and lasting connection with the natural world.

 - Collaboration among the Carson River Coalition stakeholder group drives a watershed-wide, integrated approach – Floodplain by Design – to floodplain management and use that is designed to enhance flood protection, improve water quality, recharge aquifers, sustain agriculture and enrich wildlife habitat.